FXET takes next step to realise asset finance broker-funder hub

-About 50 commercial broker and funder representatives gathered on 5 October to hear about the latest update to FXE Technologies’ asset finance hub.
+The post-COVID funding crunch faced by UK SMEs was the backdrop for about 50 commercial broker and funder representatives who gathered at Lord’s Cricket Ground on 5 October to hear about the latest update to FXE Technologies’ asset finance hub.

 FXET’s SmartFinance Hub operates as a ‘white-labelled’ digital engine that brokers can use on their client-facing websites “that instantly assesses proposals against appetite across a funder panel and embeds compliant processes at the heart of the proposal management process,” the company said.

-Last week’s launch at Lord’s Cricket Ground announced the Hub is widening its offering “so that brokers can connect to all funders they are working with,” said Katrin Herrling, CEO at FXE Technologies.
+Last week’s SmartFinance Hub launch signals a widening of the product offering “so that brokers can connect to all funders they are working with,” said Katrin Herrling, CEO at FXE Technologies, and comes at a time when average lending rates for small businesses are rising.

+The rise in SME cost of loans from 0.98% in May 2020 to 7.2% in July 2023 has raised concerns that small businesses are struggling to access affordable debt, according to Altenburg Advisory, but should also raise the profile of asset funding and leasing.

+Meanwhile, a survey by Praetura – a UK debt and equity capital provider – found that 59% of SMEs and their brokers said that it is more difficult now to access the funding they need to grow than in the last five years.
+Accessing funding is one of the biggest challenges firms face, according to 43% of the small businesses surveyed by Praetura.

 How well do you really know your competitors?